ScholarshipOwl/laravel-doctrine-jsonapi/docs/introduction.md

 ### Why Doctrine ORM?

+Before diving into the specifics of Doctrine ORM, it's important to understand why databases and persistence matter in API development.
+Most application APIs are designed to manage, store, and retrieve data—whether that's user information, business records, or content.
+A robust database layer ensures that your application's data is reliable, consistent, and secure over time.
+The framework you choose to interact with your database directly impacts how maintainable, scalable, and safe your application will be.
+This is where Object-Relational Mappers (ORMs) come in: they bridge the gap between your application's code and the underlying database, allowing you to work with data as objects instead of raw SQL.
+A good ORM abstracts away the complexities of database interactions, reduces boilerplate, and helps enforce best practices for data integrity and security.

-Doctrine ORM is a mature and highly respected data mapper in the PHP ecosystem.
+[Doctrine ORM](https://www.doctrine-project.org/) is a mature and highly respected data mapper in the PHP ecosystem.
 It's been around for a long time and continues to receive strong community support.
 Doctrine's data mapper pattern is particularly well-suited for large-scale applications, offering a level of flexibility and separation that Active Record (as used in Laravel's Eloquent ORM) sometimes struggles to provide.

 Since many of Laravel's features are ORM-agnostic, integrating Doctrine into your Laravel app is both feasible and powerful, giving you the best of both worlds.